louiszhenyean/StegaSender/README.md

 # StegaSender
-Compression and Audio Steganography for database query and forward to a HDFS
+Data Compression and Data Hiding using Steganography for MySQL query and forward to a HDFS storage.

 # Usage
 Run this Java Web App on a RDBMS